Chai112/Deep-Crimson-Chess/README.md

 ### Concept 2.2.2: Feed attributes into FC layer
 Extra attributes such as the pieces remaining should be fed into the Fully Connected (FC) layer as a second input.
 See [this](https://pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/) for reference.

-### Concept 2.1.1:
+### Concept 2.1.1: One-Hot Encoding Optimization
 Instead of one-hot encoding features as one grid for each piece and colour, encode them as 0 - no piece, -1 black, 1 white.
 Do not do this for the pawns though as their attack is one-facing: instead, make sure that they are two different grids.
 This reduces the matrix down to 8*8*(6+ 1) = 448 instead of 8*8*12 = 768 (58% of original) and also logically makes sense as the severity of positions should be around the same.
+This requires an activation function which can do negative numbers (e.g. tanh)

 ## Concept 3: Evaluate Best Next Move